jimbog/csv_api/Readme.md

 Usage
 ---
+To use the app in the terminal just run 'ruby bin/csv_terminal.rb'

-To start the grape service move to the root of the project and type 'foreman start'
+To use the web app, start the grape service move to the root of the project and type 'foreman start'

 The table is sortable.
 To sort by any column just click on the header.